stitchdata/docs/_database-integrations/mongo/mongodb-projection-queries.md

     anchor: "what-are-projection-queries"
     summary: "What projection queries are"
     content: |
       In MongoDB, the default for queries is to return all fields in matching documents.
 [Projection queries]({{ site.data.taps.links.mongodb.projection-queries }}){:target="new"} are used to specify or restrict the data returned in query results.
-By specifying a projection query, you can specify the fields you want to return or exclude, the conditions documents must meet to match, etc.
+By specifying a projection query, you can specify the fields you want to return or exclude.

       For example: The default query behavior in MongoDB is similar to `SELECT *` in SQL.
-If you wanted to only return records where `name = 'Finn'`, you could specify this condition in a `WHERE` clause:
+If you wanted to only return a subset of fields, you'd specify them in the `SELECT` clause:

       ```sql
-      SELECT *
+      SELECT name,
+             is_active
         FROM customers
-       WHERE name = 'Finn'
       ```

   - title: "Projection query requirements for Stitch"